How to Prepare Your Cut Flower Garden Bed for the Spring Season

 Early Spring Amendment

-If you couldn’t amend your soil in the fall, early spring is the next best time, just as the soil becomes workable and before planting begins.
+If you couldn’t amend your soil in the fall, early spring is the next best time, just as the soil becomes workable before planting begins.

 You’ll want to ensure the soil isn’t too wet to work with, as tilling wet soil can lead to compaction and damage its structure.
 A simple test is to grab a handful of soil and squeeze it.
 If it crumbles easily rather than forming a mud ball, it’s ready to be worked.